This post is part 3 of a series describing the four key types of tools that I recommended to caregivers at a retreat earlier this summer:

 - Laboratory results.
 This means results of blood tests and urine tests.
 If you want to minimize your time collecting health information and want to know what’s most important and useful, this is it!

 - Bloodwork results are especially useful, since they often include information related to blood count, kidney function, and blood electrolytes.
+For more on the most common blood tests ordered for older adults, see Understanding Laboratory Tests: 10 Commonly Used Blood Tests for Older Adults.

 - At a mimimum, try to have a copy of the most recent results.
 Even better is to have copies of the last three reports, or copies of results from the past 1-2 years.